 This procedure can be performed by the surgeon alone.
 However, an assistant can be quite helpful and aids in the efficiency of the procedure.

 Cutaneous surgery can be performed in an office setting.
 Sterile or nonsterile gloves may be used at the preference of the surgeon as there is not an increased risk of surgical site infections.
-The skin is prepped with an antiseptic based on the site of surgery and preference of the surgeon.
+The skin is prepped with an antiseptic based on the site of surgery and the preference of the surgeon.

 The surgeon should counsel the patient about the risks of the procedure, namely infection, bleeding, and the likelihood of recurrence.
 The procedure should also be thoroughly explained to the patient.
 This explanation can be aided by visual aids such as a picture of the tumor with the planned excision drawn out.
 Visual aids can also be used to show the patient how the closure with look after the excision is performed.